kubernetes/community/sig-api-machinery/charter.md

 ## Scope

 SIG API Machinery is responsible for the development and enhancement of Kubernetes cluster control plane.
-The scope covers API server, persistence layer (etcd), controller manager, cloud controller manager, CustomResourceDefinition, scheduler and webhooks.
+The scope covers API server, persistence layer (etcd), controller manager, cloud controller manager, CustomResourceDefinition and webhooks.

 ### In scope